Fire & Emergency Response Management

 100% Online and Accelerated

 The Fire and Emergency Response Management program is offered completely online!
 Most courses are delivered in accelerated, seven-week sessions, which offer additional flexibility for students working full time.
-Courses are delivered through Desire 2 Learn.
+Courses are delivered through Canvas.
 Students interact with their professors and classmates through online discussion, class lectures, and a drop box for assignments.
 There are no required scheduled meeting times, but there are deadlines and due dates for projects, assignments and discussions.

 Affordable and Flexible